MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add user profile modal window.
+* Try to dsiplay user logged info.
-* Add logOut button.

 # Before to run this server